kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 ###
-Example: Debugging a Workload with KM GDB {#example-debugging-a-workload-with-km-gdb}
+Example: Debugging a Workload with KM GDB